alejandrosb8/tools-for-web-development/README.md

 * [Asscroll](https://github.com/ashthornton/asscroll): ASScroll is a Javascript hybrid smooth scroll setup that combines the performance gains of virtual scroll with the reliability of native scroll.
 * [Awwwards](https://www.awwwards.com/): Awwwards are the Website Awards that recognize and promote the talent and effort of the best developers, designers and web agencies in the world.
+* [Flowbite](https://flowbite.com/): Start developing with an open-source library of over 450+ UI components, sections, and pages built with the utility classes from Tailwind CSS and designed in Figma.
+* [Tailkit](https://tailkit.com/): TCarefully crafted, easy to customize, fully responsive UI Components, Templates and Tools for your Tailwind CSS based projects.
+* [Tailwind Kit](https://www.tailwind-kit.com/): Tail-kit gives you access to over 250 free components and free templates, based on Tailwind CSS 3.0.
+It's all compatible with React, VueJS and Angular application.

 ## Icons and Images
 * [Iconoir (1206 icons)](https://iconoir.com/): Iconoir is one of the biggest open source icons libraries.
 No premium icons, no email sign-up, no newsletters.
 Icons available in SVG format, Font, React and React Native libraries, Figma and Framer.